NBA Rumors: Milwaukee Bucks Reveal Expectations For Brook Lopez And Ersan Ilyasova Next Season

 After failing to advance to the second round of the Eastern Conference Playoffs for the second consecutive year, the Milwaukee Bucks decided to make major changes on their team this offseason.
 The Bucks hired Mike Budenholzer as head coach and boosted their frontcourt with the acquisition of Brook Lopez and Ersan Ilyasova in the recent free agency.

 The arrival of Mike Budenholzer in Milwaukee is expected to help the Bucks make a deep playoff run in the LeBron James-less Eastern Conference next season.
-Budenholzer spent the last five seasons as the head coach of the Atlanta Hawks where he posted 213-197 win-loss record and led the team to the Eastern Conference Finals in 2015.
+Budenholzer spent the last five seasons as the head coach of the Atlanta Hawks where he posted a 213-197 win-loss record and led the team to the Eastern Conference Finals in 2015.
 Bucks General Manager Jon Horst strongly believes Milwaukee newcomers Brook Lopez and Ersan Ilyasova will fit well in Budenholzer’s system.

 “With Brook and Ersan, you have guys that have great size, that can shoot the three, not only effectively percentage wise but also attempt wise,” Horst said, via Give Me Sport.
 “They compete on both ends of the floor and have high basketball IQ and hopefully, if we’re right, I think what you’ll see is guys that really fit the way that Bud wants to play and the way that we want to play in building the team around Giannis [Antetokounmpo].”